 - Lack of proper promotion of the 3D-Touch Technology.
 Many Tech-Geeks were not aware of this technology or if they knew they did not know the full use of the touch.

-With lack of know-how the demand for the 3D-Touch never surfaced, thus no developers ever showed any interest in the tech and soon Apple stopped caring about it.
+With a lack of know-how, the demand for the 3D Touch never surfaced, thus no developers ever showed any interest in the tech and soon Apple stopped caring about it.

-With the recent releases it seems that the 3D-Touch is no more as in the iPhone 13 series does not have the this feature.
+With the recent releases, it seems that the 3D-Touch is no more as in the iPhone 13 series does not have this feature.
 For now, Force Touch lives on Apple’s trackpads, but we are not sure for how much longer.